harfbuzz/harfbuzz/SECURITY.md

 You may submit the report in the following ways:

-- send an email to behdad@behdad.org; and/or
+- send an email to behdad@behdad.org and harfbuzz-admin@googlegroups.com; and/or
 - send me a [private vulnerability report](https://github.com/harfbuzz/harfbuzz/security/advisories/new)

 Please provide the following information in your report: